alpacahq/user-docs/content/alpaca-works-with/ifttt.md

 ### <a name="stepone"></a>Step 1: Set Up and Log In on Alpaca
 Sign up for an Alpaca account and complete brokerage onboarding.
-To enable IFTTT, we recommend that you use a live brokerage Alpaca account.
 Log in to Alpaca.

 <br>
 ### <a name="steptwo"></a>Step 2: Set Up and Log In on IFTTT